devleaks/cockpitdecks-docs/docs/Extending/Simulator.md

 The simulation software presents to Cockpitdecks all its reachable « values ».
 Any value that is accessible in the simulation software is made available to Cockpitdecks through the SimulationData.
 A sophisticated mechanism updates the data in Cockpitdecks every time the data is modified in the simulator.

+For example, Laminar X-Plane extensively uses « *datarefs* », while Microsoft Flight Simulator uses « *simvars* ».
+They both are values coming from the simulator, and they both can be used in Cockpitdecks.

+## Local Values

+In addition to simulator data, Cockpitdecks maintains its own set of « local » data, data that is not forwarded to the simulator but that can be used like any other simulator data.

 # Instructions

 Cockpitdecks offers the Instruction, an action that must be carried out in the simulator software, provided that the simulation software allows for « external action » to be accepted.

+Again, as an example, Laminar X-Plane has « *commands* » (offered in two modes of operation), and Microsoft Flight Simulator has « *idontknow* ».

 # Simulator Core